-The PDW-F1600 or PDW-HD1500 IP address and other network-related settings are required for connection.
+To use PDZ-1 requires the PDW-F1600 or PDW-HD1500 IP address and other network-related settings to be made beforehand.

-For details of the network-related settings, see "To change network settings" (page 153).
+For details of the network-related settings, see "To change network settings" (page 149).

 Connecting this unit directly to a laptop computer